 Frankie is Publishing Director for Commercial Fiction at Transworld.
 As Editorial Director, Frankie was responsible for last year’s much talked-about The Widow by Fiona Barton.

-Katherine Armstrong is Senior Editor for crime & thrillers at Bonnier Zaffre.
+Katherine Armstrong is Editorial Director for crime & thrillers at Bonnier Zaffre.
 She has worked in publishing for twelve years, first at Faber and Faber and then at Sphere, before joining Bonnier Zaffre in summer 2016.

 Her main interest is crime fiction.